Gannett CEO: Here's why we are suing Google for deceptive business practices

 Yet, news publishers’ advertising revenue has significantly declined.
 Google’s practices have real world implications that depress not only revenue, but also force the reduction and footprint of local news at a time when it’s needed most.

 Google controls 90% of the market for “publisher ad servers,” which publishers use to offer ad space for sale.
-Google also controls over 60% of the market for “ad exchanges,” which run auctions among advertisers bidding for ad space on publishers’ websites.
+Google also controls more than 60% of the market for “ad exchanges,” which run auctions among advertisers bidding for ad space on publishers’ websites.

 Finally, Google controls the largest source of advertisers bidding on exchanges.
 For Gannett, 60% of all buyers come through Google.
 The obviously painful result is that Google unfairly controls and manipulates all sides of each online advertising transaction.